erickrodrigs/erickrodrigs/README.md

 # Hi there! :D

 I'm a Computer Science Student at IME-USP.
 Passionate about programming and software development, mainly web.
 I'm always learning new things in order to improve my skills.
-I'm currently working as a Software Development Engineer Intern at Opus Software.
+I'm currently working as a Software Engineer at PagBank.

 ## Follow me: